lyricbowditch/my-website/liveevents.md

 ## House of SpeakEasy

-Until February 2026, Lyric was the <b>Executive Producer</b> at House of SpeakEasy — a nonprofit that connects writers with audiences and supports reading, writing, and public participation in literary culture.
-In her role as Executive Producer, Lyric led the team behind the <a href="https://www.nytimes.com/2016/03/05/books/its-not-a-reading-its-literary-cabaret.html">critically-acclaimed</a> literary cabaret series <i>Seriously Entertaining</i>.
-Each month, <i>Seriously Entertaining</i> brings together four incredible writers for a night of live storytelling at Joe's Pub at The Public Theater.
-Lyric worked closely with writers (including Bill Buford, Junot Díaz, Mary Gaitskill, Yiyun Li, ZZ Packer, Gary Shteyngart, and <a href="https://www.houseofspeakeasy.org/writers/">many more</a>) to develop and prepare engaging talks.
-During her tenure, Lyric facilitated two co-productions with <i>The New Yorker</i>, as well as collaborations with Knopf Publishing, powerHouse Books, and the Association of Marshall Scholars.
+Lyric is the <b>Executive Producer</b> of House of SpeakEasy—a nonprofit that connects writers with audiences and supports reading, writing, and public participation in literary culture.
+As Executive Producer, Lyric leads the team behind the <a href="https://www.nytimes.com/2016/03/05/books/its-not-a-reading-its-literary-cabaret.html">critically-acclaimed</a> literary cabaret series <i>Seriously Entertaining</i>, which brings together four incredible writers each month for a night of live storytelling at Joe's Pub at The Public Theater.
+Lyric works closely with writers (including Bill Buford, Junot Díaz, Mary Gaitskill, Yiyun Li, ZZ Packer, Gary Shteyngart, and <a href="https://www.houseofspeakeasy.org/writers/">many more</a>) to develop and rehearse engaging talks.
+During her tenure, Lyric has facilitated three co-productions with <i>The New Yorker</i>, as well as collaborations with Knopf Publishing, powerHouse Books, and the Association of Marshall Scholars.

 <div style="border: 1px solid #ddd; padding: 5px; max-width: 500px; border-radius: 8px;">
   <a href="https://www.houseofspeakeasy.org/seriously-entertaining/" target="_blank">